RareFormLabs/craft-inertia/README.md

 ## Saving Data

-Craft CMS does not use traditional POST, PUT, PATCH, and DELETE requests for saving data, and instead uses the `action` parameter to hit various internal Craft controllers.
+Craft CMS does not use traditional POST, PUT, PATCH, and DELETE requests for saving data, and instead uses the `action` parameter to when POSTing to various internal Craft controllers.
 This means saving data to Craft CMS data is a little different than what is expected in a traditional Inertia application.

+Here's an example of how you could save an entry using Inertia's `useForm` helper **without** using the adapter's javascript helper:

 ```js
 const form = useForm({